DexterInd/BrickPi/Setup_Files/README.md

 Basic Steps Taken by the Install Script:

 1. Installs Dependencies
-..1.`sudo apt-get dist upgrade`
+  1. `sudo apt-get dist upgrade`
-..2.`sudo apt-get install -y python-pip git libi2c-dev python-serial python-rpi.gpio i2c-tools python-smbus python-setuptools python-dev build-essential`
+  2. `sudo apt-get install -y python-pip git libi2c-dev python-serial python-rpi.gpio i2c-tools python-smbus python-setuptools python-dev build-essential`
-..3.`sudo pip install -U future`
+  3. `sudo pip install -U future`

 2. Edits the boot config with
-..1.    `sudo nano /boot/config.txt`
+  1.  `sudo nano /boot/config.txt`
-..2.
-Adds "dtoverlay=pi3-disable-bt" to the end of the file ..3.
-Saves the file
+  2. Adds "dtoverlay=pi3-disable-bt" to the end of the file
+  3. Saves the file
-..4.
-Runs `sudo systemctl disable hciuart` to prevent BT modem from attempting to use UART
+  4. Runs `sudo systemctl disable hciuart` to prevent BT modem from attempting to use UART

 3. Runs `sudo raspi-config` and goes to "7 Advanced Options" --> "A8 Serial" --> And then selects "No" through script.
 4. Modifies /boot/config.txt to enable_uart=1 (This line should be there from the previous install, but set to 0 from the raspi-config commands